Frequently Asked Questions

 Like many people, I first became aware of, and involved with, historical swordsmanship in the early '90s.
 Also like many people, I tried to figure out how to fence through a combination of reading texts, studying history and material culture, transferring ideas from other martial arts like escrima and karate, and practical experimentation (in my case, in the SCA).
 The end result was only confusion and frustration.
 I soon realized that, no matter how smart or well-educated I might be, I would need teaching in western swordsmanship in order to understand these source materials.
 (I date my years in the Art with the commencement of my formal training.)

-The vast majority of medieval and renaissance martial arts works are most explicitly not manuals, but rather written for an audience already familiar with the art of fencing and, in the case of the medieval texts, the teachings of a particular master.
+The vast majority of medieval and renaissance martial arts works are most explicitly not manuals, but rather written for an audience already familiar with the art of fencing and, in the case of the medieval texts (known by the generic name Fechtbücher, or Fechtbuch in the singular) , the teachings of a particular master.
 There is no medieval "longsword for dummies."
 However, the universal principles of distance, time, blade opposition, etc., have not, and can not have, changed in the intervening centuries.
 Applying these principles is not obvious: As in other martial arts, one must be shown how.
 Also, once one knows one set of answers to the questions posed by the realities of a combative situation, as well as the western way of analyzing the situation itself (which has been consistently based on Aristotelian physics), one can better understand how to use the historical principles and techniques described in the treatises to answer the same question in a different way—while bearing in mind that the historical master's answer might be very different from the classical solution, and that some things, like grappling and disarming techniques, might be very hard to find in modern traditions.

 Furthermore, once one has internalized the movement discipline imposed by training in a western martial art, one not only better understands the source text, but one's solution to the universal problems posed by combative situations, lacking specific instruction in the often-ambiguous source material, will be authentically western and "correct."
 It will not be "authentic" in the sense that you will not be identically replicating "period" fencing—but then, this is an impossibility, since you are a twenty-first century person, with a twenty-first century mentality and body, and in any case, we have no video tapes from that era.
 (I would go so far to say that the quest for "authenticity" is a historiographical fallacy: While some things are universals, there is much specific to our era.)
 Finally, you will benefit from the biomechanical efficiency and coordination, as well as the tactical thinking, that are imparted by a living tradition.
 (At the same time, one must be careful not to transpose anachronisms: There were no spins in longsword, as in modern canne de combat.)